How we got here. What happens next.

 Statutory FOI deadline

-Statutory deadline for Westmorland and Furness Council to respond to the bundled freedom-of-information request.
+The statutory deadline for Westmorland and Furness Council to respond to the bundled freedom-of-information request.
+The Council answered the five bundled requests on this date, releasing the Cabinet report, options appraisal, running costs and Equality Impact Assessment.

 Consultation opens